elixir-europe/rdmkit/pages/your_tasks/machine_actionability.md

 * Applying RDF syntax to the database can make the (meta)data available for knowledge graphs and semantic web applications.
 * If [Application Programming Interface (API)](https://en.wikipedia.org/wiki/API) is available, other software/applications could make complex queries, access the database programmatically and always get up-to-date data.
 * If the metadata of your database or repository is exposed according to specific standards, it could function as data provider or data source, and be harvested and indexed by
-  * Data catalogues or data portals, such as [OmicsDI](http://blog.omicsdi.org/post/omicsdi-spec/) and [COVID-19 Data Portal](https://www.covid19dataportal.org).
+  * Data catalogues or data portals, such as {% tool "omicsdi" %} [data format specification](http://blog.omicsdi.org/post/omicsdi-spec/) and [COVID-19 Data Portal](https://www.covid19dataportal.org).
   * The [OpenAIRE aggregator](https://www.openaire.eu/aggregation-and-content-provision-workflows) that collects metadata records via OAI-PMH in the majority of cases.
-  * Other instances of your data repository software, such as [Dataverse](https://guides.dataverse.org/en/latest/admin/dashboard.html#harvesting) and [EUDAT B2FIND](http://b2find.eudat.eu/guidelines/harvesting.html), which use OAI-PMH for metadata harvest.
+  * Other instances of your data repository software which use OAI-PMH for metadata harvest, such as {% tool "dataverse" %} [harvesting](https://guides.dataverse.org/en/latest/admin/dashboard.html#harvesting).
-  * Search engines such as [Google Dataset Search](https://datasetsearch.research.google.com/help), which relies on [sitemaps.org](https://www.sitemaps.org), [schema.org](https://schema.org), [DCAT](https://www.w3.org/TR/vocab-dcat/) and other approaches to datasets discovery.
+  * Search engines such as [Google Dataset Search](https://datasetsearch.research.google.com/help), which relies on [sitemaps.org](https://www.sitemaps.org), {% tool "schema-org" %}, {% tool "data-catalog-vocabulary" %} and other approaches to datasets discovery.
 * Machine actionable metadata facilitates the automatization of data handling and validation, allowing for easier development of new tools and analysis strategies (e.g. data visualization tools, machine learning and artificial intelligence applications).

 #### For the authors of a machine-actionable public dataset